Experience the Most Intelligent DISC Profile

 Emailing an S Style

-Emails should be warm, sincere, and expressive.
+Emails to a DISC S Style should be warm, sincere, and expressive.
 Try to adopt a friendly tone and open your email with the line "I hope this finds you well."
 Write relatively long emails with a few paragraphs and convey the message clearly and thoroughly.
 End your email with "sincerely", "all the best, or "best wishes."

 Providing an S Style with Feedback